Choosing the best golf wedges for your game is a very personal thing.

 If you're looking for the best wedges, it's Titleist Vokey once again.
 In the right hands, these greenside tools are like a magician's wand.

-Most Forgiving Wedges: Performance Golf One Wedge
+Most Forgiving Wedge: Performance Golf One.1 Wedge

 Honestly, this is a club I never expected to include on this list – but it’s absolutely deserving.

 I’ve never used a more forgiving club.
-If you’re a higher handicapper and you struggle to hit out of the rough, bunkers, or on tight lies – this club is as close to a silver bullet as you’ll find.
+If you’re a higher handicapper and you struggle to hit out of the rough, bunkers, or on tight lies, this club is as close to a silver bullet as you’ll find.

-For best results you’ll want to use their recommended, and admittedly very simple “one swing,” which may differ from everything you know about hitting wedge shots.
+For best results, you’ll want to use their recommended, and admittedly very simple “one swing,” which may differ from everything you know about hitting wedge shots.

 But if you’re just looking for the fastest way to make your wedge game more consistent?
 This is probably the wedge for you.